If you’ve been doing the research and you’re gearing up for a Whole30, you might start to wonder if your whole family should join you.

 When doing Whole30 with your kid, you won’t be able to control snacks the teacher offers at school.
 Or keep your kid from eating “off limit” foods while you’re not around.
-But you can control breakfast, dinner, and what you pack in his lunchbox.
+But you can influence what they eat for breakfast, dinner, and what you pack in the lunchbox.

 Whole30 school lunch ideas

 When offering veggies, stick to what you know your kid loves.
-Maybe it’s roasted carrots, charred broccoli, or some almond butter sandwiched between two cucumber slices.
+Maybe it’s roasted carrots, charred broccoli, or some almond butter on celery.
 And when offering fruit, see if you can shop for fruit that’s local, in season, and organic.
 Even better, let your kid shop with you and pick out which fruit and veggies go into his lunchbox.

 Typically, your protein will be full of high-quality fats.
-But if you want to add more for good measure, try coconut flakes and use a variety of fats oils when cooking and for food prep.
+But if you want to add more for good measure, try coconut flakes and use a variety of oils when cooking and for food prep.
 They all have their own unique nutritional profile of fatty acids and vitamins.
-For example, did you know that duck fat is a source of choline or lard from pasture raised pigs contains vitamin D?

 Here are some more Whole30-compliant school lunch ideas that work as a snack too, since little ones generally need to eat more often: